stephenLee/stephenlee.github.com/notes/quotes/index.markdown

 > - *Eric S.Raymond [The Art of Unix Programming](http://www.faqs.org/docs/artu/ch01s06.html)*

+* "No matter what language you work in, programming in a functional style provides benefits.
+You should do it whenever it is convenient, and you should think hard about the decision when it isn't convinient.
+> - *-- John Carmack*

 # Mathematics #

 * Probability theory is nothing but common sense reduced to calculation.